cybera/GithubIntroduction/README.md

 Merge not only happens in pull request.
 It can also happen when you are pulling new changes from remote to local or performing local branch merges.
 That means sometimes you'll have to manually resolve merge conflicts in your terminal.
 This will open up your vim editor and ask you to address the conflict in a similar way.

-If you do have a conflict that git cannot automatically merge you'll have something like the following in the affected files.
+If you do have a conflict that Git cannot automatically merge you'll have something like the following in the affected files.
 It is up to you to replace the content between the angle braces and create a version of the file that you want going forward.